 How does Tenaga Nasional Berhad's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Tenaga Nasional Berhad's score of 1 is lower than 57% of the industry.
+Tenaga Nasional Berhad's score of 7 is higher than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tenaga Nasional Berhad (TNB) reported total carbon emissions of approximately 38,920,000,000 kg CO2e, comprising 38,920,000,000 kg CO2e from Scope 1 emissions, 390,000,000 kg CO2e from Scope 2 emissions, and additional Scope 3 emissions of about 99,000,240 kg CO2e, which includes 36,853,490 kg CO2e from business travel and 63,027,750 kg CO2e from employee commuting.
-Over the years, TNB's emissions have shown fluctuations, with Scope 1 emissions peaking at approximately 39,770,000,000 kg CO2e in 2021 and decreasing to about 38,580,000,000 kg CO2e in 2022.
-The company has not publicly committed to specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future development in their climate strategy.
-TNB's emissions intensity for Scope 1 has been reported at approximately 546.5 kg CO2e/MWh in 2023, reflecting their ongoing efforts to monitor and manage their carbon footprint.
-The company continues to operate within the context of Malaysia's energy sector, which is increasingly focused on sustainability and reducing greenhouse gas emissions.
+In 2023, Tenaga Nasional Berhad (TNB), headquartered in Malaysia, reported carbon emissions of approximately 38,920,000,000 kg CO2e for Scope 1 and 390,000,000 kg CO2e for Scope 2.
+Additionally, Scope 3 emissions included about 36,853,490 kg CO2e from business travel and 63,027,750 kg CO2e from employee commuting.
+Over the years, TNB's emissions have shown fluctuations, with Scope 1 emissions peaking at about 39,740,000,000 kg CO2e in 2021 and Scope 2 emissions reaching a high of 400,000,000 kg CO2e in 2017.
+The company has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future commitment.
+TNB's emissions intensity for electricity generation has varied, with a reported intensity of 546.5 kg CO2e per MWh in 2023.
+The company continues to navigate the challenges of reducing its carbon footprint while maintaining its role as a leading energy provider in the region.

 Access structured emissions data, company-specific emission factors, and source documents